Editor’s note: This blog post highlights a more specific use-case of our Selective Sync 2.0 feature.

 Insync has a better way.
 The right way.
-A method where your external drive syncs in its own folder in your Google Drive.
+A method where syncing your external drive to Google Drive is quick and easy.

-(you'll need Insync installed on your Windows, Mac or Linux first)
+(You'll need Insync installed on your Linux, Windows, or Mac first)

 1. Connect your external drive